-- 1. Passive recreation facilities designed and in accordance with an approved critical area report, including: - a.
-Walkways and pervious surfaced trails, provided that pathways are limited to minor crossings having no adverse impact on wetland hydrology.
-They should be generally parallel to the perimeter of the wetland, located only in the outer 50 percent of the wetland buffer, and located to avoid removal of significant trees.
+- a.
+Passive recreation facilities designed and in accordance with an approved critical areas report, including: - Walkways and pervious surfaced trails, provided that pathways are limited to minor crossings having no adverse impact on wetland hydrology.
+They should be generally parallel to the perimeter of the wetland, located only in the outer 50 percent of the wetland buffer, and located to avoid removing established native woody vegetation.
 They should be limited to pervious surfaces no more than 5 feet in width.
-Raised boardwalks with non-treated pilings may be acceptable. - b.
-Wildlife-viewing structures. - 2.
+Raised boardwalks with non-treated pilings may be acceptable. - ii.
+Wildlife-viewing structures. - b.
 Stormwater Management Facilities.
 Stormwater management facilities, limited to detention facilities, constructed wetlands, stormwater dispersion outfalls and bioswales, are only allowed in buffers of wetlands with low habitat function (less than 4 points on the habitat section of the Western Washington wetland rating form).
 Stormwater management facilities are prohibited within forested wetland buffers.
-They may be allowed within the outer 25 percent of the buffer of Category III or IV wetlands only, provided that: - a.
-No other location is feasible; - b.
-The location of such facilities will not degrade the functions or values of the wetland; and - c.
-Are designed to blend with the natural landscape. - 3.
+They may be allowed within the outer 25 percent of the buffer of Category III or IV wetlands only, provided that: - i.
+No other location is feasible; - ii.
+The location of such facilities will not degrade the functions or values of the wetland; and - iii.
+Are designed to blend with the natural landscape. - c.
 Road and Utility Crossings.
-Crossing buffers with new roads and utilities is allowed, provided that: - a.
-Buffer functions are replaced; and - b.
-Impacts to the buffer and wetland are minimized. - 4.
-Other regulated activities other than pedestrian trails, stormwater management facilities and road and utilities crossings are allowed in the buffer if all of the following conditions are met: - a.
-The activity is temporary and will cease or be completed within 3 months of the date the activity begins; - b.
-The activity will not result in a permanent structure in or under the buffer; - c.
-The activity will not result in a reduction of buffer acreage or function; and - d.
-The activity will not result in a reduction of wetland acreage or function.
+Crossing buffers with new roads and utilities is allowed, provided that: - i.
+Impacts to buffers are minimized; and - ii.
+Buffer functions are replaced. - d.
+Other Regulated Activities.
+Other regulated activities other than pedestrian trails, stormwater management facilities and road and utilities crossings are allowed in the buffer if all of the following conditions are met: - i.
+The activity is temporary and will cease or be completed within 3 months of the date the activity begins; - ii.
+The activity will not result in a permanent structure in or under the buffer; - iii.
+The activity will not result in a reduction of buffer acreage or function; and - iv.
+The activity will not result in a reduction of wetland acreage or function. - E. Wetland Buffers.
+Wetlands buffers shall be determined by the Director, in accordance with the standards below.

-- G. Wetland Buffers.
-Wetlands buffers shall be determined by the Director, in accordance with the standards below. - Standard Buffer Widths.
+Standard Buffer Widths.
 Buffers are required for all regulated wetlands.
 Wetland buffer widths are established in Tables 17.10.110-1, -2, and -3 of this section, and are based on the corresponding wetland rating category and land use intensity.
 Land use intensities are shown in Table 17.10.110-4.
 Category IV wetland buffers are based solely on the water quality buffers specified in Table 17.10.110-1.